Punktum-dk/epp-service-specification/README.md

 This extension is used in the expose the expiration date for a AuthInfo token if set for a domain name.
 Please see the [info domain](#info-domain) command.

-Please see als the section on AuthInfo token format.
+Please see the section on AuthInfo token format.

 <a id="implementation-limitations"></a>
 ## Implementation Limitations